Alluxio/alluxio/docs/Startup-Tasks-for-New-Contributors.md

     -   Maximum line length of 100 characters.
     -   `i ++` instead of `i++`
     -   `i + j` instead of `i+j`
+    -   You can also download the [code formatter](./resources/tachyon-code-formatter-eclipse.xml) (version 12) for eclipse.

 -   Make sure that your code passes the unit tests.